 A different measure of success

-Last year, Roche met with a group of dairy farmers from the Waikato in New Zealand.
-The weather was terrible so they spent three hours talking in one producer’s milk shed.
-His financial information showed he was 30 to 50 per cent more efficient than most farmers and his profits ranked among the top 20 per cent of his benchmarking group, so most of the discussion revolved around why he wasn’t pushing the envelope to produce more milk and potentially make more money.
-Roche was deeply moved by the answer.
+Roche met with a group of dairy farmers from the Waikato in New Zealand.
+One producer’s financial information showed he was 30 to 50 per cent more efficient than most farmers with profits ranking among the top 20 per cent of his benchmarking group.
+When asked why he wasn’t pushing the envelope to produce more milk and make more money, Roche was deeply moved by the answer.

 “The farmer said, ‘I want to spend more time on my boat with my wife and my three young children during the summer, rather than on the tractor feeding cattle.
 I’m making more than enough money doing what I’m doing.’”
 His skill, rather than scale, is generating both the profitability and lifestyle he desires.